SECURE 2.0 Delivers a Mixed Bag to the 403(b) Arena

 “[It’s] a real simple solution to add, but every recordkeeper is doing it kind of differently,” says Cochrane.

-“Those have been on the docket … the recordkeeper used to do [them] anyway,” Cochrane says.
-“What changed is the allowability—it doesn’t impact the client, necessarily, but it does make it easier for the recordkeeper.”
+“What changed is the allowability—it doesn’t [affect] the client, necessarily, but it does make it easier for the recordkeeper," Cochrane says.

-SECURE 2.0 also shortened to two from three the required years of consecutive service for long-term, part-time employees to be eligible to contribute to their employer’s plan.
-For plans beginning after December 31, 2024, employees must work more than 500 hours during each of the prior two years and reach age 21 or older by the end of that period to be eligible to participate.
+SECURE 2.0 also shortened, from two to three, the required years of consecutive service for long-term, part-time employees to be eligible to contribute to their employer’s plan.
+For plans beginning after December 31, 2024, employees must have worked more than 500 hours during each of the prior two years and have reached at least age 21 by the end that period to be eligible to participate.

 “Payroll systems aren’t always built to be able to track hours when you’re paying people a stipend,” Cochrane says.
-“Whenever you add additional complexity to HR teams, it’s work.”
+“Whenever you add additional complexity to [human resources] teams, it’s work," especially when employees will be unlikely to contribute to the plan anyway, due to young age and/or low wages, she says.

-Looking ahead, Cochrane says it is possible employers will get used to assigning hours to employees and checking whether employees have reached 500 hours in consecutive years.
+Looking ahead, Cochrane says, it is possible employers will get used to assigning hours to employees and checking whether they have reached 500 hours in consecutive years.

 “I think [payroll systems] will eventually get advanced so that they will be able to do all this tracking for [employers],” she says.
 “But it has yet to be determined.”